Court Sends Jean-Claude Arnault To Prison For Rape; Key Figure In Nobel Scandal

 As it revealed the outcome of the high-profile case, the court did not refer to Arnault by name; instead, it called him Kulturprofilen (Cultural Profile), the name many Swedish media outlets use to refer to him.

 The scandal has raised questions about what the academy's members knew about his actions, and it also led to reports that Arnault had leaked the names of literary Nobel winners.
-The academy said its own investigation by an outside law firm had found "a breach of the Academy's secrecy rules" about the prize.
+The academy said its own investigation by an outside law firm had found "a breach of the academy's secrecy rules" about the prize.

 A deep rift formed inside the panel, as its members struggled to agree on how to cope with the scandal.
 The public spectacle also plunged the academy into a crisis of trust and legitimacy.